Did I ever tell you the story of when got super annoyed at this fratboy at the gym and his entitled exercise routine?

 He stops his workout and gets all in my face like the frat boy he is.

 “Hey.
 I’m using that!”

 Super hostile for no reason.
 Gotta love it…

 Let me make this a little clearer.
 He stops his workout because someone else is about to use a machine he isn’t even using!

-Not only is it impossible to use two machines at the same time but it’s also extremely rude to hog both of them without letting people work in.
+Not only is it impossible to use two machines at the same time but it’s also extremely rude to hog both of them without letting people work in between your sets.

 But it got me thinking about EQ.